aturner-epcc/green-software-hpc/episodes/carbon-awareness.md

 Marginal carbon intensity is the carbon intensity of the power plant that would have to be employed to meet any new demand.

 Fossil-fueled power plants rarely scale down to 0.
-They have a minimum functioning threshold, and some don't scale; they are considered a consistent, always-on baseload.
+They have a minimum functioning threshold, and some do not scale; they are considered a consistent, always-on baseload.
 Because of this, we sometimes have the scenario where we curtail (throw away) renewable energy while still consuming energy from fossil fuel power plants.

 ![Diagram illustrating marginal carbon intensity and curtailment](./fig/09_marginal_CI.png "Diagram illustrating marginal carbon intensity and curtailment")